 …Matt Cullen was going to score tonight?
 After the game, I’m leaving directly for Vegas.

 Rangers 0, Penguins 0.
-A couple of quick hits: —There doesn’t seem to be reason to be concerned about Jagr.
+A couple of quick hits: — There doesn’t seem to be reason to be concerned about Jagr.
 The Big Fella had been trying out new skates this morning, and obviously something was again bothering him in that department at the end of the first period.
-Good thing… Read More →
+Good… Read More →

 Just a guess, but I don’t think that’s what they were looking for.